 The Different Types of Cookware

 There are many types and styles of cookware you can buy which makes shopping more confusing than it should be.

 Typical non-stick pans are generally poorly constructed with plastic handles and the one thing that can kill your cooktop: ridges.
 These ridges are meant to distribute heat evenly but on a ceramic glass cooktop, they scratch the surface when you move them.
 Their lightweight construction also means they move on their own as water or oil begins to get hot.

 All-clad cookware consists of one type of metal.
 These are usually aluminum or stainless steel.
 Aluminum is much lighter than stainless and, even though they usually don't have ridges, they can still scratch the surface of your cooktop.
 The scratching typically comes from pots more than pans as when you are boiling water the pot can shake and wobble because aluminum is light.
 Stainless steel is heavier and generally doesn't move around on the cooktop.

 Cast iron cookware is a favorite of many cooks as it creates rich flavors and is, over time, the best non-stick surface you can find.
 The bad thing about these pans is that they are alarmingly heavy.
 An 8-inch skillet typically weighs nearly 8 pounds.
 Sliding these beats over the cooktop or dropping them can easily destroy the ceramic glass cooktop.

 The Best Cookware for Ceramic Glass Cooktops

 All-clad stainless steel cookware is the best cookware you can buy.
-There is a particular style of cookware best suited for this cooktop which consist of a separate metal disc which is attached to the bottom of the cookware.
-These discs are heavy, prevent the pans and pots from wobbling, are completely flat, and create even heat for your food.
+There is a particular style of cookware best suited for this cooktop which consists of a separate metal disc that is attached to the bottom of the cookware.
+These discs are heavy, prevent the pots and pans from wobbling, are completely flat, and create even heat for your food.
 You will pay a small fortune for a full set of this cookware but will be well worth the money.